Learn the YINI Config Format

 • (d.)
 More features:

 The YINI format supports even more features than listed here, such as additional number notations, string types, and advanced escaping.
-For full details, see the latest release of the YINI specification.
+For full details, see the YINI Specification.

 10. Complete Example